Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems

 \section{Conclusion}

-In this survey, we have surveyed misbehavior detection in \acs{cITS}. \ac{cITS} are a promising type of networked system that connect vehicles, road-side units and back-end systems in order to achieve a safer, more efficient and more comfortable travel on roads. \ac{cITS} are an instance of \ac{CPS}, a type of system where interaction between the physical world and the cyber world is a central aspect. \ac{CPS} have several unique challenges, including the critical usage scenarios, strong resource and cost constraints, and high scalability requirements.
+In this survey, we have provided an overview of different approaches to misbehavior detection in \acs{cITS}. \ac{cITS} are a promising type of networked system that connect vehicles, road-side units and back-end systems in order to achieve safer, more efficient and more comfortable travel on roads. \ac{cITS} are an instance of \ac{CPS}, a type of system where interaction between the physical world and the cyber world is a central aspect. \ac{CPS} have several unique challenges, including the critical usage scenarios, strong resource and cost constraints, and high scalability requirements.
 These challenges lead to new and strong security requirements, which lead to the development of misbehavior detection as a second, reactive layer of security on top of the first, proactive layer.
 In the case of \ac{cITS}, this proactive security layer is the \acs{PKI}, which enables the exclusion of attackers that do not possess key material.
 However, in highly constrained environments like \ac{CPS}, some network nodes may be compromised to obtain key material; in particular, in \ac{cITS}, an attacker may obtain legitimate key material by manipulating her own vehicle to send arbitrary messages.
 Therefore, reactive security in the form of misbehavior detection is a necessary tool to provide security in \ac{cITS}.
+Although many of these schemes were originally designed for \acp{VANET}, our discussion is designed to present them in the context of upcoming \acp{cITS}, where autonomous vehicles communicate.
 We have surveyed such misbehavior detection mechanisms in detail, and discussed their generalizability towards other \ac{CPS}.